Stronger deployment posture

 Sandbox and egress

-Deployment controls for paths outside the gate.
+Deployment controls for paths outside the doorway.

 Custody

-Keys and policy files
+Keys and rule files

 Routes